Thumbs-Up for Complementary and Alternative Medicine

-Conservative cancer organization sees benefits for breast cancer patients
+ASCO sees CAM therapy benefits for breast cancer patients

-We all know that many, maybe most, people going through treatment for cancer use some kind of complementary therapy (CAM=Complementary and Alternative Medicine) in addition to their prescribed medical care.
+We all know that many, maybe most, patients going through cancer treatment use some kind of complementary and alternative medicine (CAM) therapy in addition to their prescribed medical care.
 This can range from dietary supplements to yoga to cupping therapy.
 The standard advice has been to discuss everything you are doing with your doctors, and this includes disclosing your cancer treatment specifics to any CAM practitioners, and to refrain from taking anything orally during active treatment.
-The worry there is that there may be interactions between some high doses of vitamins or supplements and chemotherapy drugs or radiation.
-If you are going to go through treatment, you clearly don't want to do anything to jeopardize the best possible results.
+The worry is that there may be interactions between some high doses of vitamins or supplements and chemotherapy drugs or radiation.
+If you are going to go through cancer treatment, you clearly don't want to do anything to jeopardize the best possible results.

-My clinical experience has been that almost all of my patients have at least expressed an interest in learning more about CAM therapies, and many have incorporated some into their lives during and after cancer.
+My clinical experience has been that almost all of my patients have at least expressed an interest in learning more about complementary and alternative medicine therapies, and many have incorporated some into their lives during and after cancer.
 Their choices have ranged from diet changes (and that includes everything from trying to eat more vegetables to complete changes and adherence to special diets) to becoming more frequent exercisers to learning meditation.
 There are many choices.

-It is interesting and rather surprising that ASCO, the American Society of Clinical Oncology, has recently released a statement about the use of CAM therapies during and after breast cancer treatment.
+It is interesting and rather surprising that the American Society of Clinical Oncology (ASCO) has recently released a statement about the use of CAM therapies during and after breast cancer treatment.
 ASCO is the huge and active professional organization for oncologists worldwide.
 They tend to be cautious and somewhat conservative when responding to controversial topics, so their statement is important.
-They link certain treatments to specific goals and are clear about the value, or not, of others.
-Here is their summary:
+They link certain cancer treatments to specific goals and are clear about the value, or not, of others.
+Here is ASCO's recommendation:

-At BIDMC, we have the Cheng-Tsui Center for Integrative Medicine that is open to medical center patients.
-If you receive your care elsewhere but are interested in pursuing some CAM therapies, there are certainly many reputable practitioners.
+If you are interested in pursuing some CAM therapies, there are certainly many reputable practitioners.
 Ask your caregivers and ask your cancer buddies for referrals.
-When you call a potential practitioner, ask her about her experience with cancer patients; you want someone who has this special expertise.
+When you call a potential practitioner, ask about their experience with cancer patients; you want someone who has this special expertise.

 Have you used CAM therapies during or after breast cancer?
-Share your story in the BIDMC Cancer Community.
+Join the BIDMC Cancer Community and share your experience.